koidemizu/pyxel_games/README.md

 ### pyxel_knights
 Fantasy RPG game.<br>
-I will add more enemy types and events.
+I will add more enemy types and events.<br>
 The latest version is in "/pyxel_knights" directory.

 ### sengoku